pencer-io/pencer-io.github.io/_posts/2020-05-14-ctt-htb-devel.md

 ![burp](/assets/images/2020-05-13-21-28-32.png)

-Burp shows it has IIS 7.5 which is Server 2008R2.
+Burp shows it has IIS 7.5 which is Server 2008R2 or Windows 7.

 ### Gaining Access